MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

     - **Advanced settings**:
         - **Subscription**: *Your Azure subscription*
         - **Resource group**: *Create or select a resource group*
-        - **Region**: *Select any **AI Foundry recommended** region*
+        - **Region**: *Select any **Foundry recommended** region*
-        - **AI Foundry or Azure OpenAI** *Create a new Azure AI Foundry resource with a valid name*
+        - **AI Foundry or Azure OpenAI** *Create a new Foundry resource with a valid name*

 1. Select **Create**.
 Wait for your project to be created.
 It may take a few minutes.

 1. When the project is created, you will be taken to an **Speech** playground (if not, in the task pane on the left, select **Playgrounds** and open the Speech playground from there.)

-    The Speech playground is a user interface that enables you to try out some Azure AI Speech capabilities.
+    The Speech playground is a user interface that enables you to try out some Azure Speech capabilities.

-## Explore speech to text in Azure AI Foundry's Speech Playground
+## Explore speech to text in Foundry's Speech Playground

-Let's try out *speech to text* in Azure AI Foundry's Speech Playground.
+Let's try out *speech to text* in Foundry's Speech Playground.

 1. In a new browser tab, download **[speech.zip](https://aka.ms/mslearn-speech-files)** from `https://aka.ms/mslearn-speech-files` in a new browser tab.
 After downloading the file, extract it to a local folder.

-1. Back in the Azure AI Foundry portal, on the Speech page, on the **Speech to text** tab, select **Real-time transcription**.
+1. Back in Foundry, on the Speech page, on the **Speech to text** tab, select **Real-time transcription**.

 1. Under **Upload files**, select **Browse files** and upload **WhatAICanDo.m4a** from the folder to downloaded and extracted.